Should you use neem soap for acne? Does it really help?

 Neem soap can be made with many different ingredients, it can use neem oil as the soap base, or it may contain neem leaf powder or neem leaf extract as an additive.

-What's crucial is not so much the type of neem in the soap or how much.
+Crucial is not so much the type of neem in the soap or how much.
 What matters is what else is in that soap, and how much!
+You need to match the soap to the specific needs of your skin.

 I can't go into the details of neem soap making here, so I can only stress again that you need to find a mild soap, ideally one that is also moisturizing.